-Admission and Parking Passes:
+Admission Passes:

 The Royal Agricultural Winter Fair (RAWF) will be providing admission passes (enough for each team member, the alternate and two coaches/chaperones - maximum of seven passes per team).
-Teams competing at the provincial competition will receive information closer to the competition date regarding parking passes.
 Family and friends of competitors are welcome to attend.
 They are responsible for their own travel, admission and other associated costs.